 Impressive castles and ruins, an introduction to the Clan culture, lighthouses on steep cliffs, stone houses (black houses) and fishing villages with proud islanders who speak incomprehensibly Scottish Gaelic.
 A journey full of history and rich in nature!

 The partner chosen was an outdoor sports shop in Fort Williams.
 The rental bike is a hybrid / touring bike with pedal assistance suitable for multi-day trips.
 A model without stair support is also possible and in that case the price will be lower.
-The (e-bike) bicycles have a customized frame and are suitable for lengths from 157 to 197 cm.
+The (e-bike) bicycles are Cube Touring Hybrid One 500.
+Along with the bike are waterproof bags and a bar bag.

 The route is approximately 450 km and goes partly over the National Cycle Route Hebredian Way (780) and the West Highland Way (78).
 These roads are bike friendly and well marked.
 The road is paved and well suited for cycling with a hybrid bicycle.
 There are height differences from 100 to 500 meters in one day.
 The stay is in Inns, hotels or hostels.
 When booking, a 2 ps room with private bathroom is taken into account.